-The Fund invests at least 80% in the shares of listed companies globally.
-Up to 20% of the Fund may be invested in other assets, including shares of other companies, money-market instruments, derivatives and forward transactions, deposits, nil and partly-paid securities, bonds, convertible bonds, cash and near cash as deemed economically appropriate to meet the Fund's objective.
+Up to 20% can be invested in other listed equities or investment companies, REITs, exchange traded commodities ("ETCs"), money-market instruments, derivatives and forward transactions, deposits, nil and partly paid securities, bonds, convertible bonds, cash and near cash as deemed economically appropriate to meet the Fund's overall investment objective.
 These investments will be held for diversification and risk management purposes.

 The majority of the companies (and at least 70% of the assets of the Fund at all times) will be selected in accordance with the Sustainability Approach.
-Up to 30% of the Fund may be invested in other assets that do not meet the Sustainability Approach but will not conflict with the Fund's sustainability objective.
+Up to 30% of the Fund may be invested in other assets that do not meet the Sustainability Approach but will not conflict with the Fund's sustainability objective, with a preference for assets that are complementary to this objective.

-The Fund does not currently intend to use derivatives for any purpose other than the efficient portfolio management.
+We do not currently intend to use derivatives for any purpose other than the efficient portfolio management of the Fund.
 If derivatives are used for the purpose of meeting the investment objective of the Fund it is not intended that the use of derivatives would cause the Net Asset Value of the Fund to have higher volatility or otherwise cause the existing risk profile of the Fund to change.